Home » Military and Veteran Scholarships » Ways to Pay for School: Army College Scholarships

 Health Professions Scholarship Program (HPSP)

-With the F. Edward Hébert Armed Forces Health Professions Scholarship Program, the U.S. Army will help qualified students by paying for up to 4 years of full tuition when obtaining an accredited health-field degree (medical, veterinary, psychology, optometry, dental, specialty nursing, etc.)
+With the F. Edward Hébert Armed Forces Health Professions Scholarship Program, the U.S. Army will help qualified students by covering up to 4 years of full tuition for an accredited degree in a health field (such as medical, veterinary, psychology, optometry, dental, specialty nursing, etc.).

 Recipients also qualify for a monthly stipend of $2,200 and the potential of a $20,000 sign-on bonus.
 To qualify, you must meet the following criteria: